ToiletStarter/hold/EasyUi_Documentation.md

 Store and mounting

-The UI uses a path-based store.
-That is the main reason it stays manageable when the setup gets bigger.
+EasyUi uses a path-based store.
+This is the core of how widgets stay organized.
 Direct get/set

 Lua